Which functional group is characterized by a carbon atom double-b... | Channels for Pearson+

 1

-Identify the functional groups mentioned in the problem: Carboxyl group, Aldehyde group, Ketone group, and Ether group.
+Identify the functional groups listed in the problem: Carbonyl group, Amino group, Hydroxyl group, and Carboxyl group.

-Understand the structure of each functional group: A Carboxyl group contains a carbon atom double-bonded to an oxygen atom and single-bonded to a hydroxyl group (OH).
+Understand the structural characteristics of each functional group.
+The carbonyl group is characterized by a carbon atom double-bonded to an oxygen atom.

-Recognize that an Aldehyde group has a carbon atom double-bonded to an oxygen atom and single-bonded to a hydrogen atom.
+Recognize that the amino group typically contains a nitrogen atom bonded to hydrogen atoms, and does not involve a carbon-oxygen double bond.

-Note that a Ketone group consists of a carbon atom double-bonded to an oxygen atom, but it is bonded to two other carbon atoms, not a hydroxyl group.
+Note that the hydroxyl group consists of an oxygen atom single-bonded to a hydrogen atom, forming an -OH group, which is different from a carbon-oxygen double bond.

 Watch next